dalen/puppetexplorer/README.md

 ### Development and local testing

-Install all required dependencies using `npm install`, then you can build the application using `grunt`.
+Install all required dependencies using `npm install` and the grunt cli tool globally using `npm install -g grunt-cli`.
+Then you can build the application using `grunt`.
 The results will be located in the `dist` directory.

 Use `grunt serve` to start a local web server pointing to the demo site PuppetDB